henkla/SimplePasswordGenerator/README.md

 paket add SimplePasswordGenerator --version 1.2.0
 ```

-## Using the Simple Password Generator
+## :key: Using the Simple Password Generator

 Before generating a password, we need the actual generator.
 Create the generator object as shown below: